ErnestoAizenberg/open-manus-agent/om11/docs/API_DOCUMENTATION.md

 All API endpoints are prefixed with `/api/`.

 ## Authentication
-The API currently does not implement authentication in the provided code.
+The API currently does not implement authentication.
 User identification is handled via `user_uuid` parameters.

 ## Endpoints